mmunini99/MasterMindGraphic/README.md

 ## Usage

 To play Mastermind on your device a Java distribution it's firstly required.
-Personally, we suggest as distribution the [Semeru 1.8.0_402](https://developer.ibm.com/languages/java/semeru-runtimes/downloads/) however also the native distributions and other are compatible.
+Personally, we suggest as distribution the [Semeru 1.8.0_402](https://developer.ibm.com/languages/java/semeru-runtimes/downloads/) that is the best in rendering Processing 3 graphics, however also the native distributions and other are compatible.

-The only problematic distribution are the OpenJDK ones which create problems with Processing 3 structure.
+The only problematic distributions are the OpenJDK ones which create problems with Processing 3 structure.
 Using these distributions the game will not run totally.
 If you are able to find other incompatible or problematic distributions, please notify it to us.

 Having a suitable distribution, Mastermind can be play simply running "Mastermind.jar" which is located inside the directory "~/out/artifacts/Mastermind_jar/".
 To run the file from terminal you have to travel to the directory where the .jar file is located and than using the command: